moltaweb/learning-notes/GIT_Essential_Training.md

 The \<remote> branch is actually our local *origin* branch.
 It's stored in .git/refs/remotes Remote branches are configured in .git/config

+Typically the command will be: `git push -u origin master`

 `git branch -r` displays the remote branches
 `git branch -a` displays all the branches